-[label:] .NCHR symbol, <string>
+[label:] .NCHR symbol,<string>

-label represents an optional statement label.

-symbol represents any valid symbol.
+label represents an optional statement label. symbol represents any valid symbol.
 This symbol is equated to the number of characters in the specified character string.
-If a symbol is not specified, the .NCHR directive is flagged with an error code (A) in the assembly listing.

-<string> represents a string of 7-bit ASCII or 8-bit DEC Multinational printing characters.
-If the character string contains a valid separator (comma, space, and/or tab), the whole string must be enclosed within angle brackets (<>) or be delimited by the circumflex ($^{\circ}$) construction (see Section 7.3).
+If a symbol is not specified, the .NCHR directive is flagged with an error code (A) in the assembly listing. represents any valid separator (comma, space, and/or tab). <string></string> represents a string of 7-bit ASCII or 8-bit DEC Multinational printing characters.
+If the character string contains a valid separator (comma, space, and/or tab), the whole string must be enclosed within angle brackets ($<>$) or be delimited by the circumflex (^) construction (see Section 7.3).
 If the delimiting characters do not match or if the ending delimiter cannot be detected because of a syntactical error in the character string (thus prematurely terminating its evaluation), the .NCHR directive is flagged with an error code (A) in the assembly listing.